Foundation Inspection Chandler Arizona

 Why You Need a Foundation Inspection

 A foundation repair contractor can repair your home’s cracks.
-These problems can be caused by post tension, floor cracks, oxidized rebar, and horizontal buckling.
-James Belville, an expert in concrete repair in Phoenix, Arizona, recommends hiring a contractor for an assessment of your foundation.
+Post tension, floor cracks, oxidized rebar, and horizontal buckling can cause these problems.
+James Belville, an expert in concrete repair in Phoenix, Arizona, recommends hiring a contractor to assess your foundation.
 A professional company will also be able to fix the problem by repairing the damaged concrete.
-Whether you’re concerned about the structural integrity of your house or just want to make sure your home is safe to live in, a foundation repair contractor can help.
+Whether you’re concerned about the structural integrity of your house or want to make sure your home is safe to live in, a foundation repair contractor can help.

-A foundation inspection report can cost anywhere from $300 to 600 dollars.
-The engineer performing the inspection does not have an interest in selling you a solution.
+A foundation inspection report can cost anywhere from $300 to 600.
+The engineer performing the inspection is not interested in selling you a solution.
 This is a benefit, as a repair professional might try to sell you a cheap, easy, and low-cost solution.
 A professional can tell you if your foundation is stable and how much to fix it.
 When it comes to a foundation inspection, the cost can vary widely.
-However, it’s worth the money to get a professional’s opinion and report.
+However, getting a professional’s opinion and report is worth the money.

 During the inspection, the foundation supports should be inspected.
 They should be in good condition and not buckling.
-Metal piers should be flush with the beams and connected flushly to each other.
-If these connections are missing or move, it’s possible that the foundation is shifting.
+Metal piers should be flush with the beams and connected.
+If these connections are missing or move, the foundation may be shifting.
 If you’re concerned about the stability of your home, you can seek a professional’s help.
-If you suspect that your foundation is shifting, you can request a credit from the seller for the repairs.
+If you suspect your foundation is moving, you can request a credit from the seller for the repairs.

-Another indication that your foundation is in need of a foundation inspection is bulging or uneven walls.
-Fortunately, a licensed professional inspector will be able to do this without any hassles and will assess the entire structure for you.
-The technician will take measurements of the foundation, which means that it is the most important step.
+Bulging or uneven walls are another indication that your foundation requires an inspection.
+Fortunately, a licensed professional inspector can do this without any hassles and will assess the entire structure for you.
+The technician will take measurements of the foundation, which is the most crucial step.
 During the inspection, the inspector will also assess the state of the building’s insulation.
 They will make sure it is level and not sagging.

 A foundation inspection can also determine if your house is at risk of settling.
 They’ll measure and record the height of each floor and the foundation’s overall stability.
-If they find cracks, they’ll take a look at the brick veneer, fascia boards, and other supporting structures.
-If they’re rotten, this can be a sign of a foundation problem.
+They’ll look at the brick veneer, fascia boards, and other supporting structures if they find cracks.
+If they’re rotten, this can signify a foundation problem.
 The engineer will use a forensic analysis to assess the root of the problem.